Skip to main content

 Augmented reality wildfire home safety app

-The app, free and available in the App and Google Play stores, allows users to scan a property with their mobile device and instantly be made aware of tips to improve home survival in the event of a wildfire.
+The app, free and available in the App Store or Google Play, allows users to scan a property with their mobile device and instantly be made aware of tips to improve home survival in the event of a wildfire.
 While scanning, it identifies components of the home at ignition risk during a wildfire event and gives the user steps to take to mitigate any fire risks.

 How this project helps the fire service: Fire prevention officers can use the app in the field to promote interactive conversations about wildfire safety actions.